Chapter 8 ANCOVA

 u8 25 1.56360000 0.15231218 0.80000000 0.07831560

-For example, suppose we were to calculate the adjusted treatment mean for the flies reared alone.
-Our calculation (using the log-transformed data) gives \[\begin{eqnarray*} \hat{\mu }_i \left(\bar{x}_{++} \right) & = & \bar{y}_{i+} -\hat{\beta }(\bar{x}_{i+} -\bar{x}_{++} ) \\ & = & 1.789-(1.203) \times (0.836-0.821) \\ & = & 1.771 \end{eqnarray*}\] Notice that flies assigned to the alone treatment were slightly larger than the other flies in the experiment.
-Because there is a positive association between size and lifetime, the adjusted treatment mean for the alone treatment should be slightly less than the raw mean.
-In PROC GLM, we can calculate adjusted treatment means using the LSMEANS statement.
-We can also perform multiple comparisons among the adjusted treatment means, although the syntax differs a bit:
+For example, consider the treatment group with flies reared alone.
+In these data, it turns out that the average covariate value is \(\bar{x}_{++} = 0.821\).
+Our calculation (using the log-transformed data) gives \[\begin{eqnarray*} \hat{\mu }_i & = & \bar{y}_{i+} -\hat{\beta }(\bar{x}_{i+} -\bar{x}_{++} ) \\ & = & 1.789-(1.203) \times (0.836-0.821) \\ & = & 1.771 \end{eqnarray*}\] Flies assigned to the “alone” treatment were slightly larger than the other flies in the experiment.
+Because larger flies tend to live longer, the adjusted treatment mean for the “alone” treatment is slightly smaller than the raw mean.

 proc glm;